zilch/type-route/README.md

 routes.home.match();
 ```

 The `routes` property of a `Router` object is a map of route names to a `RouteDefinition` object (not to be confused with the `RouteDefinitionData` object that `defineRoute` creates).
-The `RouteDefinition` object contains properties and functions for interacting with that specific route in of application.
+The `RouteDefinition` object contains properties and functions for interacting with that specific route in your application.

 <br/>